Introduction

 Samsung Galaxy Note 4

-The Samsung Galaxy Note 4, released in the same year, also featured 3GB of RAM.
-Key comparisons include:
+The Samsung Galaxy Note 4, which was also launched in the same year, came with 3GB of RAM as well.
+The main differences were:

-- RAM Type: Both devices used LPDDR3 RAM, providing similar performance and efficiency.
+RAM Type: Both smartphones used LPDDR3 RAM, which resulted in the same performance and energy efficiency.

-- Multitasking: The Note 4 offered strong multitasking capabilities, comparable to the Nexus 6.
+Multitasking: The Note 4 managed to offer very good multitasking, just like the Nexus 6.

-- Unique Features: The Note 4’s S Pen and additional productivity features gave it an edge in certain productivity scenarios.
+Unique Features: The features offered by the Note 4’s S Pen and other associated productivity features gave it an advantage in some productivity situations.

 LG G3

-The LG G3, another flagship from 2014, came with 2GB or 3GB of RAM, depending on the model:
+The LG G3 which is a 2014 flagship model, was offered in two versions with 2GB or 3GB of RAM depending on the model:

-- RAM Type: The LG G3 also used LPDDR3 RAM.
+RAM Type: The LG G3 also made use of LPDDR3 RAM.

-- Performance: The 3GB model of the LG G3 offered performance similar to the Nexus 6, while the 2GB model lagged behind in multitasking and resource-intensive tasks.
+Performance: The 3GB version of the LG G3 had performance comparable to the Nexus 6 while the 2GB version fell behind in multitasking and resource-hungry applications.

-- User Experience: The Nexus 6’s pure Android experience provided a smoother and more responsive interface compared to LG’s custom UI.
+User Experience: The Nexus 6’s pure Android experience gave a smoother and a more responsive interface compared to LG’s custom UI.

-The Nexus 6’s 3GB of RAM positioned it favorably against the LG G3, especially in terms of multitasking and overall system responsiveness.
+The 3GB of RAM in the Nexus 6 gave it a good position against the LG G3, particularly in terms of multitasking and responsiveness of the whole system.

 Software Optimization and Updates